lalomorales22/penguins/docs/gateway/trusted-proxy-auth.md

 ---
-summary: "Delegate gateway authentication to a trusted reverse proxy (Pomerium, Caddy, nginx + OAuth)"
+summary: "Delegate gateway authentication to a trusted reverse proxy (Cloudflare Access, Pomerium, Caddy, nginx + OAuth)"
 read_when:
   - Running Penguins behind an identity-aware proxy
-  - Setting up Pomerium, Caddy, or nginx with OAuth in front of Penguins
+  - Setting up Cloudflare Access, Pomerium, Caddy, or nginx with OAuth in front of Penguins
   - Fixing WebSocket 1008 unauthorized errors with reverse proxy setups
 ---